archco/MetaTag/README.md

 # MetaTag
-Helper class for generate html meta tag on use php and laravel
+The helper class for make html meta tag on php and laravel.